The Faroese Government eases travel restrictions

 Travellers must pay for the test.
 Each test costs DKK 312 at Vagar Airport and DKK 390 when travelling with Smyril Line.

-Children younger than 12 are not required to be tested.
+Children younger than 12 are not required to be tested but are offered a free test at the border.

 Testing will take place at Vágar airport or the ferry terminal in Hirtshals.
 Travellers should self-quarantine until they have received the result of the test.
 Usually, results are ready the same evening or midday the following day.